srchilde-coder/Telling-Stories-with-Data/critique-by-design.md

 All of the interviewees agreed that a version of a side by side bar chart might work better- so I tried that!

+I also realized in the process of embedding my tableau visualizations to this site, that I needed to adjust my tableau setting to have the visualization fit the entire page- a setting I would need to adjust for my next version.

 ## Step five: build the solution